Changing Role of Companies House

 - New Email contact address and registered office address to be "appropriate"

-There will be a new requirement for companies to provide Companies House with an email contact address.
+There is a new requirement for companies to provide Companies House with an email contact address.

 - Changes to the rules on company registers